eProsima/vulcanexus/docs/rst/tutorials/cloud/xml_participant_configuration/xml_participant_configuration.rst

 Background
 ----------

-*eProsima ROS 2 Router*, a.k.a `DDS Router <https://github.com/eProsima/DDS-Router>`_, is an end-user software application that enables the connection of distributed ROS 2 networks (see |rosrouter| documentation :ref:`here <vulcanexus_router>`).
+*eProsima ROS 2 Router*, a.k.a `DDS Router <https://github.com/eProsima/DDS-Router>`_, is an end-user software application that enables the connection of distributed ROS 2 networks (see the |rosrouter| documentation :ref:`here <vulcanexus_router>`).
-That is, ROS 2 nodes such as publishers and subscriptions, or clients and services, deployed in one geographic location and using a dedicated local network will be able to communicate with other ROS 2 nodes deployed in different geographic areas on their own dedicated local networks as if they were all on the same network through the use of |rosrouter|.
+That is, ROS 2 nodes such as publishers and subscriptions, or clients and services, deployed in one geographic location and using a dedicated local network will be able to communicate with other ROS 2 nodes deployed in different geographic locations on their own dedicated local networks as if they were all on the same network through the use of |rosrouter|.

 This tutorial explains how to configure a Participant with XML.
 In particular, we will configure two Participants, one without XML on domain ``0`` and one with XML on domain ``1``, and use the |rosrouter| to allow them to communicate between each other.